mmontalbo/grim_rust/grim_viewer/src/scene/README.md

 ## Key Responsibilities
 - **Timeline ingestion (`mod.rs`):** Parses the boot timeline manifest, collects actors/objects created during replay, and records which hooks or Lua scripts spawned them.
-The same module attaches optional movement traces, hotspot events, and Lua geometry snapshots so downstream code does not need to worry about file formats, capitalization quirks, or Manny-office-only filtering rules.
+The same module attaches optional movement traces and hotspot events (plus optional geometry for validation) so downstream code does not need to worry about file formats, capitalization quirks, or Manny-office-only filtering rules.
 - **Movement analysis (`movement.rs`):** Summarises Manny's captured path into total distance, sector counts, and frame-to-position lookups.
 It also powers the keyboard-driven scrubber that highlights head-target markers and feeds the